helium/HIP/004x-lorawan-frequency-plan-selection.md

 assignment or change of frequency plan per region and/or country**.

-1. Upon doing so, the DeWi LoRaWAN Committee will open a Pull Request (PR) to the [`helium/miner`](https://github.com/helium/miner) repository (or some other publicly accessible repository) marking the change and providing the reasoning for the change.
+1. Upon doing so, the DeWi LoRaWAN Committee will open a Pull Request (PR) to the [`helium/docs`](https://github.com/helium/docs) repository marking the change and providing the reasoning for the change.
 The announcement should also be made on the local Discord channel(s) and any other standard DeWi announcement channels.
 2. There will be a minimum four-week window during which a public commentary will be open under the PR.
 During this period, anyone can propose a formal dissenting opinion with counter-arguments to the proposed change and must